 ***** The Herald **** The Scotsman

 Extremely Bad Dancing to Extremely French Music (2013 – )

 By Karl Jay-Lewin and Matteo Fargion

 Performed by Karl Jay-Lewin and Tim Parkinson.

-Tour Scotland – Eden Ct, Dance Live (Aberdeen), Universal Hall (Findhorn), Tramway (Glasgow), Traverse (Edinburgh), Dance Base (Edinburgh Festival Fringe)
+Toured – Cardiff (Wales), Eden Ct (Inverness), Dance Live (Aberdeen), Universal Hall (Findhorn), Tramway (Glasgow), Traverse (Edinburgh), Dance Base (Edinburgh Festival Fringe)